Romanization: Phonetic

-Trade-offs
+Compromise

-For most language pairs, building a usable romanization involves trade-offs between the two extremes.
+For most language pairs, building a usable romanization involves a trade-off between the two extremes.
 Pure transcriptions are generally not possible, as the source language usually contains sounds and distinctions not found in the target language, but which must be shown for the romanized form to be comprehensible.
 Furthermore, due to diachronic and synchronic variance no written language represents any spoken language with perfect accuracy and the vocal interpretation of a script may vary by a great degree among languages.
 In modern times the chain of transcription is usually spoken foreign language, written foreign language, written native language, spoken (read) native language.
 Reducing the number of those processes, i.e. removing one or both steps of writing, usually leads to more accurate oral articulations.
 In general, outside a limited audience of scholars, romanizations tend to lean more towards transcription.
 As an example, consider the Japanese martial art 柔術: the Nihon-shiki romanization zyûzyutu may allow someone who knows Japanese to reconstruct the kana syllables じゅうじゅつ, but most native English speakers, or rather readers, would find it easier to guess the pronunciation from the Hepburn version, jūjutsu.

 Romanization of specific writing systems

 Arabic

-The Arabic alphabet is used to write Arabic, Persian, Urdu, Pashto and Sindhi as well as numerous other languages in the Muslim world, particularly African and Asian languages without alphabets of their own.
+The Arabic script is used to write Arabic, Persian, Urdu, Pashto and Sindhi as well as numerous other languages in the Muslim world, particularly African and Asian languages without alphabets of their own.
 Romanization standards include the following: